adonisjs/v6-docs/content/docs/http/assets_bundling.md

 ## Deploying assets to a CDN
 After you create the production build using Vite, you can upload the bundled output to a CDN server to serve the files.

-However, before you do that, you will have to register the URL of your CDN server with both Vite and AdonisJS so that the output URLs should point to your CDN server.
+However, before you do that, you must register the URL of your CDN server with both Vite and AdonisJS so that the output URLs inside the `manifest.json` file or lazy loaded chunks should point to your CDN server.

 You must define the `assetsUrl` inside the `vite.config.js` and `config/vite.ts` files.